oslabs-beta/Kuberneat/README.md

     kubectl get po -A
     ```

-  - Ensure sufficient computational resources to build and user clusters 🖥️ <br /></br>
+  - Ensure sufficient computational resources are available to build and user clusters 🖥️ <br /></br>

 ### If you are new to Kubernetes, keep this in mind: